Rudra-050/ReliefNet/RELIEFNET_APP_AND_FLOW_GUIDE.md

   - Create available slots (status: "available").
   - Patients see these slots on `BookingScreen`.

+End-to-end sessions → booking linkage:
+1. Doctor creates sessions → `status=available`
+2. Patient on `BookingScreen` pulls `GET /api/doctor/sessions?doctorId=...`
+3. Patient selects a slot, pays, and app creates booking → the chosen session becomes effectively booked (status should flip to `booked` server-side)
+4. Both sides can now see the appointment in their respective views (doctor may see it under sessions or appointments; patient under bookings)

 ### 4) Doctor chats
 - Routes:
   - `"DoctorChats"` → `DoctorChatsListScreen` (`userInterface/DoctorChatsListScreen.kt`)
   - `"DoctorChatScreen"` → `DoctorChatScreen` (`userInterface/DoctorChat.kt`)
+ - From `DoctorsSortScreen` doctor cards, the small message icon can navigate to `doctor_chat/{doctorId}` when available.

 ### 5) Profile and payout history
 - Routes: